natcap/invest.users-guide/source/coastal_protection.rst

 The wave-evolution equation (Equation :ref:`EvolEq`) is valid when the bottom slope is not too steep.
 When waves encounter a steep barrier such as a coral reef, we do not compute the amount of breaking dissipation and the profile of wave height during breaking.
 However, we estimate the value of the broken wave height at the edge of the reef top :math:`H_r` assuming that wave height is controlled by water depth :math:`h_{top}` (Gourlay, 1996a, b) : :math:`H_r=0.46h_{top}`, where :math:`h_{top}=h_r+\overline{\eta}_r+h_+` is the total water depth on top of the reef.

-The total water depth is the sum of the depth on the reef top referenced to Mean Sea Level :math:`h_r`, the wave setup on the reef caused by breaking waves :math:` \overline{\eta}_r`, and any additional super-elevation of the water level :math:` \overline{\eta}_+`, which can be caused by tides, pressure anomalies, etc.  The wave setup on the reef top is caused by the release of wave energy during breaking, and it is computed using the empirical equation proposed by Goulay (1996a,b; 1997)xx:
+The total water depth is the sum of the depth on the reef top referenced to Mean Sea Level :math:`h_r`, the wave setup on the reef caused by breaking waves :math:`\overline{\eta}_r`, and any additional super-elevation of the water level :math:`\overline{\eta}_+`, which can be caused by tides, pressure anomalies, etc.  The wave setup on the reef top is caused by the release of wave energy during breaking, and it is computed using the empirical equation proposed by Goulay (1996a,b; 1997)xx:

 .. math:: \overline{\eta}_r=\frac{3}{64\pi}K_p \frac{\sqrt g H_i^2T}{\left(\overline{\eta}_r+h_r \right )^{3/2}}
    :label: EtaCorals

 where :math:`H_i` is the incident wave height, or the wave height at the offshore edge of the coral reef.
 The coefficient :math:`K_p` is the reef profile shape factor, and is a function of the reef face slope :math:`\alpha_f` or the reef rim slope :math:`\alpha_r`, depending on whether waves break on the reef face or rim.
-Once the broken wave height is established following the equation presented above, we determine the profile of wave height over the reef top following Equation :ref:`EvolEq`, with :math: D_{Bot}` as defined in Equation :ref:`BottomDiss`.
+Once the broken wave height is established following the equation presented above, we determine the profile of wave height over the reef top following Equation :ref:`EvolEq`, with :math:`D_{Bot}` as defined in Equation :ref:`BottomDiss`.

 Similarly to coral reefs, when waves encounter a steep barrier such as an oyster reef, we do not compute the amount of breaking dissipation and the profile of wave height during breaking.
 We estimate the wave height :math:`H_t` immediately shoreward of the reef with the following equations based on the incident wave height :math:`H_i` immediately offshore of the reef:

-.. math::H_t=K_tH_i
+.. math:: H_t=K_tH_i
    :label: HtOyster

 where :math:`K_t` is a transmission coefficient.
 In the case of trapezoidal-shaped reefs, the transmission coefficient is computed with an empirical formula developed for low-crested breakwaters (van der Meer et al., 2005)xx: